allysongagne/MLB/README.md

 The data is derived from Baseball Refernece

-The excel spreadsheet data.cvs is the data table for python_line_mlb The excel spreadsheet data.cvs-Copy is the data table for final_mlb
+The excel spreadsheet data.cvs is the data table for python_line_mlb The excel spreadsheet data2.cvs is the data table for final_mlb